 Three-dimensional niche is always dynamic and progressions happen continuously.
 New methods and technologies are introduced too often to which a best 3D rendering company in India adapts without any delay.

-However, there are 2 main types 3D rendering and they are real-time rendering and pre-rendering.
+However, there are 2 main types of 3D rendering and they are real-time rendering and pre-rendering.
 Former finds application in gaming where images have to be delivered in the real time.
 Pre-rendering or offline rendering finds application where speed is not an issue.

 1. Real-Time Rendering